bobaejeon/sudokuGeneraterSolver/README.md

-# sudokuGeneraterSolver
+# Sudoku Generater
-Sudoku generater and solver in python
+Sudoku generater and solver in python.